StudSec/Challenges-Examples/Documentation.md

 #### checker.py
 Checker.py is the command line utility for a challenge repository, it contains the functionality to check the validity of the challenges, list different aspects of all challenges, test challenges and run challenges.

+#### config.toml
+This file is optional, and is only required when not running the challenge from an instancer.
+This file should contain:
+- The base name of the hosting server.
+This will be passed as the `{{IP}}` parameter in a challenge connection string.
+- A slack-compatible webhook URL, this is optional but errors will be reported to this endpoint.

 ## Challenge format
 ```commandline